Lefucjusz/RPi-HD44780-news-ticker/README.md

 pragmatism, joyful C development (yes, I find coding in C joyful; that explains quite a bit, huh...? :sweat_smile: ), I decided to challenge myself and port one of my previous projects, [rpi_vfd_ticker](https://github.com/Lefucjusz/rpi-vfd-ticker).
-Original project was written in JavaScript; I was curious how much harder it would be to implement the same functionalities in C. **Spoiler: it is a lot harder** :stuck_out_tongue:
+Original project was written in NodeJS; I was curious how much harder it would be to implement the same functionalities in C. **Spoiler: it is a lot harder** :stuck_out_tongue:
 Especially when it comes to parsing XMLs and memory management,`ASan` saved my life quite a few times...